Maxarreaga/APS360/README.md

 # APS360
 Hello

-This a project by Max Arreaga,
+This a project by Max Arreaga,Alaa Hatoum